-The purpose of the CHINS Primer 2014 is to provide information on statutes and case law for Indiana Judges and attorneys who occasionally practice in CHINS cases or who practice in other areas of law that are impacted by CHINS law.
-More detailed information on CHINS law is given in the CHINS Deskbook 2001 by Frances G. Hill and Derelle Watson-Duvall and the 2009 Cumulative Supplement by Saundria Bordone and Derelle Watson-Duvall.
-These two extensive research books are available free of charge on the Kids' Voice of Indiana website, www.KidsVoiceIN.org.
-Additional case law updates and legal articles on CHINS law are frequently added to our website.
+The purpose of the CHINS Primer is to provide information on statutes and case law for Indiana Judges and attorneys who occasionally practice in CHINS cases or who practice in other areas of law that are impacted by CHINS law.
+More detailed information on CHINS law is given in the Indiana CHINS and Family Law Deskbook.
+Additional case law updates and legal articles on CHINS law are frequently added to www.kidsvoicein.org, the Kids' Voice website.

-The CHINS Primer 2014 provides legal information, but is not a substitute for legal advice about a specific situation.
+The CHINS Primer provides legal information, but is not a substitute for legal advice about a specific situation.
 The CHINS Primer does not create an attorney-client relationship with the reader.
 Readers of the CHINS Primer should not commence or fail to bring any legal proceedings based on the contents of the CHINS Primer.

-The CHINS Primer 2014 includes information on 2014 legislation.
-Case law citations are current through Volume 8 of the North Eastern Reporter third.
+The CHINS Primer includes information on legislation through and including July 1, 2017 statutes.
+Case law citations are current through Volume 92 of the North Eastern Reporter Third.